honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 Having Helm manage the releases on Kubernetes gives us the ability to easily roll back to a previous release where every manifest related to the Kubernetes workload is versioned (including configmaps, secrets, ingress, ... ).

 We did not cover an important aspect in this article, which is the secrets management.
-But we will detail these in a separate article.
+But we will detail these in a future article.